 What Is it?

-Cohousing is an intentional community of private homes clustered around shared space.
+Typically, a cohousing community is an intentional neighborhood of private homes clustered around shared space.
 Each attached or single family home has traditional amenities, including a private kitchen.
-Shared spaces typically feature a common house, which may include a large kitchen and dining area and recreational spaces.
+Shared spaces usually feature a common house, which may include a large kitchen and dining area and recreational spaces.
 Shared outdoor space may include parking, walkways, patios, and gardens.
-Neighbors can also share resources like internet and and gardening tools.
+Neighbors may also share resources like internet and and gardening tools.

-Households have independent incomes and private lives, but neighbors collaboratively plan and manage community activities and shared spaces.
-The legal structure is typically an HOA, Condo Association, or Housing Cooperative.
+Households have independent incomes and private lives, but neighbors collaboratively plan community activities and manage shared spaces.
+The legal structure is typically a home owners association, a condo association, or housing cooperative.
 Community activities feature regularly-scheduled shared meals, meetings, and workdays.
 Neighbors gather for parties, games, movies, or other events.
-Cohousing makes it easy to have spontaneous group activities, organize child and elder care, and share resources.
+Cohousing makes it easy to engage in spontaneous group activities, organize childcare, and share resources.

 Common Characteristics